chinesedfan/You-Dont-Know-Axios/README.md

 })
 ```

+#### Nightmares of `headers`: CORS, cookies and `auth`.

+First of all, `headers` in axios are request headers, not response headers.
+Therefore, [CORS][mdn-cors] related problems can't be resolved by adding values in `headers`.
+Considering many users are confused with CORS, I'd like to give some tips about it.

+- CORS problems are browser only, when your site requests a resource that has a different origin (domain, protocol, or port) from its own.
+Node.js scripts and [Postman][postman] don't have this kind of trouble.
+- Sometimes, take it easy for those additional OPTIONS requests.
+They are [preflighted requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#Preflighted_requests), which are very normal things and not strange bugs caused by axios.
+- If some headers couldn't be accessed in your codes, even though they were visible in the network panel, please make sure the server responses correct [Access-Control-Expose-Headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#Access-Control-Expose-Headers) header.
+- As [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#Credentialed_requests_and_wildcards) says, when responding to a credentialed request, the server must specify an origin in the value of the `Access-Control-Allow-Origin header`, instead of specifying the "*" wildcard.
+Or cookies will not be send, even though `withCredentials` has been set true in axios.

+Some users complains cookies can't be set when the server has responded `Set-Cookie` header.
+You may check whether they are [HttpOnly or Secure](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Secure_and_HttpOnly_cookies), and scopes of cookies.

+I prefer to set `Authorization` manually in `headers` to authorize, unless you know exactly what happens in axios.
+Here are some warnings for users,

+- If no `auth` was set, http adapter will try to extract user and password from the url, while xhr adapter does nothing.
+- And xhr adapter may not able to handle special characters well.

+Merging of headers will be introduced in [Config Defaults](#config-defaults) section.

 #### Distinguish `params` with `data`.

 When you want to send request data, read the endpoint document carefully to make sure where it should be.